acityinohio/bitbanter-archive/about.md

 3. The old site was needlessly complex, but hey, at least I know [Go](http://golang.org) now.
 4. You know what's actually a fantastic decentralized fake news project?
 The web.

 So instead, with the help of [Poole](https://github.com/poole), [Jekyll](http://jekyllrb.com) and [GitHub Pages](https://pages.github.com), my work is now hosted on a minimalist, reader-friendly website.
-But don't worry, I still accept (and love!) bitcoin tips if you think the chuckles deserve it.
-Hit me up here: *[1DzXwr9rQYTt55SXoxVyvM6pmrv5gzkGdN](bitcoin:1DzXwr9rQYTt55SXoxVyvM6pmrv5gzkGdN?label=Bitbanter&message=Tip%20For%20Bitbanter)*.
+But don't worry, I still love [bitcoin tips]({{ site.author.btc }}) if you think the chuckles deserve it.
 Otherwise, all my work continues to be licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License]("http://creativecommons.org/licenses/by-sa/3.0/deed.en_US"); aka, feel free to use/remix anything here, but link back to the appropriate post if you do.

 ## So what, exactly, is here?